moveit/moveit_tutorials/doc/getting_started/getting_started.rst

 Once you have ROS installed, make sure you have the most up to date packages: ::

   rosdep update
-  sudo apt-get update
+  sudo apt update
-  sudo apt-get dist-upgrade
+  sudo apt dist-upgrade

 Install `catkin <http://wiki.ros.org/catkin>`_ the ROS build system: ::